-Policy Scotland’s Duncan Maclennan reflects on Brexit and British towns, in the light of the publication of the report New Powers, New Deals – Remaking British Towns After Brexit, a Policy Scotland report for the Carnegie Trust.
-You can download the full report here.
+Policy Scotland’s Professor Duncan Maclennan reflects on Brexit and British towns, in the light of the publication of the report New Powers, New Deals – Remaking British Towns After Brexit, a Policy Scotland report for the Carnegie Trust.

 The deep rift of the Brexit vote earthquake and its endless aftershocks have triggered not just a long, wrangling exit-process but also shaken and unbalanced understandings of a great deal of economic and social life in the UK.
 Regardless of how the Brexit process ends, the UK will never be the same again.
 The Brexit shock has broken open Theresa’s Box and unleashed a whirlwind of re-examination of identities, beliefs and understandings that have shaped individual and government actions for decades past.

 Thinking, and talking, about towns in the UK has intensified sharply over the last two years.
 The diverse set of towns, large and small, old and new, metropolitan edge or rural centre, are home to around one in three in the UK.
 They have long been neglected in research and national, and arguably more local, policymaking.
 There are no effective modern economic classifications of different towns in the UK, regional policies have paid them scant attention.
 Few regional or metropolitan strategies are based on a firm understanding of how the towns within a region are connected to each other, to major centres, the rest of the UK, the EU or the wider world.
 Economically, we don’t know where our towns are.
 But there is an urgent recognition that must change.